-This per room cost covers both nights in the hotel.
-All rooms fit 4 students, and some rooms fit up to 6 students.
-The hotel cost per student will be determined by the number of students in the rooms.
-The total cost to students for the conference will vary from school to school.
+(This per room cost covers both nights in the hotel.
+A school may put up to 6 students in a room.
+The hotel cost per student will be determined by the number of students in the room.
+The total cost to students for the conference will vary from school to school.)